nafisalam/systemtracker/README.md

  3. Run the command go mod vendor

- 4. Run the command go run main.go /track /[foldername] . you need to provide the complete folder  path in the above command. e.g - go run --race main.go /track /Users/nafisalam/go
+ 4. Run the command go run main.go track /[foldername] . you need to provide the complete folder  path in the above command. e.g - go run --race main.go /track /Users/nafisalam/go

  6. To run the unit test , Please run below commands
     1. go to the folder pkg/tracker